opturtio/2DPathFinder/Doc/design_document.md

 `PathVisualizerWPF` is a specialized class that extends the base `PathVisualizer` class to provide visual feedback on a WPF canvas.
 It is responsible for rendering the pathfinding process in real-time on the UI, showing the progression of the algorithms visually.

 ## **Resources**
-**The Resources folder holds resource files for the program, including maps for pathfinding and strings used in the application.**
+**The Resources folder holds resource files for the program, including maps for pathfinding.**

 ### **Maps folder**
 Contains all the maps used in the program.